-Of all of Stuart’s successful students that have gone on to create very successful businesses, the average of those have taken six months of solid commitment.
+Of all of Stuart’s successful students that have gone on to create very successful businesses, the average of those has taken six months of solid commitment.
 Working on their businesses pretty much every single day before that start getting consistent results.

 I’m not talking about the odd sale “here or there”, but consistent results where things are starting to happen daily and they can see their lives changing for the better.

-The point that Stuart makes in the video is that when you are comfortable and you’re in your “comfort zone” – you’ve got a job, career, business that enables you to pay the bills and put a roof over your head, or you maybe more comfortable and have the 3 holidays a year.
+The point that Stuart makes in the video is that when you are comfortable and you’re in your “comfort zone” – you’ve got a job, career, business that enables you to pay the bills and put a roof over your head, or you may be more comfortable and have the 3 holidays a year.

 This makes it very easy to put things related to your internet business on the “back burner” when you are feeling tired or you can’t be bothered, or you’ve had a stressful week at work.

 This without a doubt is the biggest reason why people do not go on to create a “lifestyle by design.”
-And I’m talking about this lifestyle of being able to be where you want, when you want, work when you want and be with who you want.
+And I’m talking about this lifestyle of being able to be where you want when you want, work when you want, and be with who you want.

-The “lifestyle by design” also comes with being able to write your own pay check and not being restricted by the traditional job or business.
+The “lifestyle by design” also comes with being able to write your own paycheck and not being restricted by the traditional job or business.

 With all that being said, what is the antidote to prevent failure in your online business?
 What does it take to stay committed and persevere?

-One thing that is baffling is that the people that do “dip in and and out” of the internet business, and don’t follow through or stick to their commitments are often the people with the most potential.
+One thing that is baffling is that the people that “dip in and out” of the internet business, and don’t follow through or stick to their commitments are often the people with the most potential.

-So often these are the people that can make their online business work and make things happen really, really quickly. this could be you that Stuart is talking to in the video.
+So often these are the people that can make their online business work and make things happen really, really quickly.
+This could be you that Stuart is talking to in the video.